 A PDF version of the article can be found here.

 It is well-known that in the late 1950s Tolkien made an attempt to revise the cosmology of his imaginary world in order to make it more realistic and scientifically credible than, as he put it, “the Flat Earth and the astronomically absurd business of the making of the Sun and Moon”, which he had been inclined to adhere to earlier.
-That resulted in the new conception of his world, often referred to as the “Round World” version of the Silmarillion, which was widely reflected in Tolkien’s writings of that period, notably (but not exclusively) the texts of Myths Transformed published in Morgoth’s Ring.
+This resulted in a new conception of his world, often referred to as the “Round World” cosmology, which was widely reflected in Tolkien’s writings of that period, notably (but not exclusively) the texts of Myths Transformed published in Morgoth’s Ring.
 One of those texts contains an abandoned narrative, on which Christopher Tolkien commented:

 It may be, though I have no evidence on the question one way or the other, that he came to perceive from such experimental writing as this text that the old structure was too comprehensive, too interlocked in all its parts, indeed its roots too deep, to withstand such a devastating surgery (Morgoth’s Ring, p.
 383).

-This passage is sometimes cited as an argument that Tolkien allegedly abandoned the “Round World” conception due to the difficulties of reconciling his legends with it, but this does not seem to be the case, given the content of text I of Myths Transformed (Morgoth’s Ring, pp. 370–5), which expresses the idea that the legends of the Silmarillion are traditions handed on by Men in Númenor and later in Middle-earth (Arnor and Gondor), but already far back blended and confused with their own Mannish myths and cosmic ideas, and thus not necessarily reflecting astronomical and geological truths that would be known to the High Elves.
-This view was clearly reiterated in a note to contemporary Athrabeth Finrod ah Andreth (Morgoth’s Ring, p.
+This passage is sometimes cited as an argument that Tolkien allegedly abandoned the “Round World” conception due to the difficulties of reconciling his legends with it, but this does not seem to be the case, given the content of text I of Myths Transformed (Morgoth’s Ring, pp. 370–5), which expresses the idea that the legends of the Silmarillion are traditions handed on by Men in Númenor and later in Middle-earth (Arnor and Gondor), but already far back blended and confused with their own Mannish myths and cosmic ideas, and thus not necessarily reflecting astronomical and geological truths that would have been known to the High Elves.
+This view was reiterated in text VII of Myths Transformed (Morgoth’s Ring, pp. 401–2), in a note to the contemporary Athrabeth Finrod ah Andreth (Morgoth’s Ring, p.
 337, n.
-2) and much later in The Shibboleth of Fëanor from c.
+2), in The Shibboleth of Fëanor from c.
 1968 (The Peoples of Middle-earth, p.
 357, n.
 17), in a letter to Roger Lancelyn Green from 1971 (The Letters of J.R.R.
 Tolkien, #325) and in the note on Elvish reincarnation from 1972–3 (The Nature of Middle-earth, p.
 263, fn.
-2).
+5).
 Thus the problem was largely solved by accepting the fact that the legends do not have to be fully adjusted to the new cosmological conception.
-It seems likely that if the Silmarillion were published by Tolkien himself during his lifetime, the actual truths of his world or excerpts from authentic Elven-lore would be presented in author’s notes or appendices, as indicated by the following remark:
+It seems likely that if the Silmarillion had been published during Tolkien’s lifetime, the actual truths of his world or excerpts from authentic Elven-lore would have been presented in notes or appendices, as indicated by the following remark:

 The cosmogonic myths are Númenórean, blending Elven-lore with human myth and imagination.
 A note should say that the Wise of Númenor recorded that the making of stars was not so, nor of Sun and Moon.
 For Sun and stars were all older than Arda (Morgoth’s Ring, p.
 374).